AbsaOSS/k3d-action/README.md

 ## Private Registry

 Before test starts, you need to build your app and install into the cluster.
-This requires interaction with the docker registry.
+This requires interaction with the image registry.
 Usually you don't want to push a new image into the remote registry for each test.
 AbsaOSS/k3d-action provides private image registry called `registry.localhost`.
 Registry is by default listening on port `5000` with no authentication and TLS.
 For more details, see https://rancher.com/docs/k3s/latest/en/installation/private-registry/.